OpenVidu/openvidu-pro-clustering/docs/pro-update-parameters.md

     cd /opt/openvidu/
     ```

-    In this directory there is file called `application.properties`.
-You can use to edit this file a program called `nano`:
+    In this directory there is a file called `application.properties`.
+You can use it to edit this file a program called `nano`:
     To Update it:

     `sudo nano /opt/openvidu/application.properties`